Keywords : Muhammadan Registrar, Inspector-General of Registration and Registrar, Parda-Nashin

 Registrar has been authorized to act, and the Registrar, on receiving such copies, shall

-file them in his office. - Every Muhammadan Registrar shall keep safely each register until the same shall be
+11. Every Muhammadan Registrar shall keep safely each register until the same shall be

 filled, and shall then or earlier if he shall leave the district or cease to hold a license,